 To see autumn crocus in all its beauty one needs to choose a large firm corm.
 And some corms can be half a pound or more in weight!
 Plant it in a pot with garden soil, home-made or shop-bought compost, or even just wet sand or fine bark chippings.
 In these conditions a good corm will quickly produce several flowers.

 The flowers will be more intensely coloured and more robust if pots are positioned in bright light, for example, on a windowsill or in a conservatory.
 It is important to plant the corms early, because flowering happens in September – October and cannot be delayed.
 Autumn crocus has an extremely short shelf life.

-After flowering pots can be taken into the garden – Colchicum is hardy to -10 or -15C.
-In spring plants will produce leaves.
-They should be grown in soil rich in organic matter, kept most, but not waterlogged, and, if grown in pots, occasionally watered with an organic fertiliser.
+After flowering corms can be planted in the garden – Colchicum is hardy to -10 or -15C.
+In spring they will produce leaves.
 Leaves will die off in mid summer, and in autumn Colchicum will flower again.

 Autumn crocus is best grown in soil rich in organic matter.
 It should be kept most, but not waterlogged.
 If grown in pots, it needs to be watered regularly with an organic fertilizer.

 Colchicum looks lovely both in pots and in beds in the garden.
 And with availability of different varieties, including those with white and double flowers, such as double-flowered Colchicum ‘Waterlily’, there is every incentive to grow this beautiful plant.